CIS565-Fall-2015/Final-Project/README.md

    * Link to demo if possible.
 WebGL demos should include your names and a link back to your github repo.
    * Overview of technique and links to references
    * Link to video
       * Two to four minutes in length to show off your work.
-You can do a voiceover; play music and use descriptive text; or a combination of both.
 Your video should complement your paper and clarify anything that is difficult to describe in just words and images.
 Your video should both make us excited about your work and help us if we were to implement it.
    * Detailed performance analysis
    * Install and build instructions

 ## Grading

-This is worth 50% of your final grade.
+The final project is worth 50% of your final grade.
 The breakdown is:

 * Project Overview Presentation: 10%
 * Milestone 1: 20%